 When it comes to your everyday skin care routine, you probably have your go-to face serum and moisturizer locked in.
 But, with the under eyes easily forgotten about, you might be lacking in a regimen for this delicate but equally important area.
 When considering under eye products, you're probably wondering what exactly the difference is between an eye cream versus an eye serum.
 Aside from the consistency, there are a few qualities that set the two apart.

-Before you go kicking one to the curb, note that both are recommended by dermatologists.
+Before you go kicking one to the curb, note that there are plenty of dermatologist-recommended eye creams and eye serums.
 "Individuals should be using both an eye serum and an eye cream since they each address different eye area skin concerns," Dr. Harold Lancer, a celebrity dermatologist in Los Angeles whose clients include Kim Kardashian West, Jennifer Lopez, and Victoria Beckham, tells TZR.
 The Lancer Skincare founder says an eye cream is more often used to retain moisture and hydrate the skin around the eye, focusing on puffiness, dark circles, and overall skin dullness.

 And according to Dr. Tess Mauricio, MD, FAAD, a board-certified dermatologist in Los Angeles, eye creams are usually thicker and heavier than regular moisturizers due to higher oil concentration.
 "Eye cream is mainly for moisture, so it may help with crepiness and texture," she says.
 "However, it may not be as effective for dark circles and anti-aging, although more advanced eye creams now incorporate ingredients to help with crow’s feet and dark circles."